-Because the transcriptions are generated in the cloud, Live Transcribe requires a good internet connection to work.
-This limits the use of the app in locations where internet connectivity is weak or non-existent.
+Because the transcriptions occur in the cloud, Live Transcribe requires a good internet connection to work.
+This limits use of the app in locations where internet connectivity is weak or non-existent.

 The app has a few additional features that increase its usability.
 A blue circle in the top right corner pulses.
-The more it pulses, the greater the ambient noise level and the closer the user needs to move the microphone to the speaker for it to work effectively.
-At the bottom of the display, there are a few buttons, including one to bring up a keyboard to type out replies.
-This is intended to be used by people who have difficulty speaking.
+The more it pulses, the greater the ambient noise level and the closer the user needs to move the microphone to the speaker for it to work.
+At the bottom of the display, there are few buttons, including one to bring up a keyboard to type out replies.
+This is intended to be used by people who cannot speak.
 The size of the window that contains the reply is adjustable.
 The bottom of the display also has a button to pause the transcription so that the user can catch up to what is being spoken.

 There is an option to save transcriptions for three days.
 If the user wishes to save a transcription permanently, they can copy and paste the transcription into another document, such as a Word document.

-Four other useful options include the ability to 1) vibrate after speech resumes following a pause in order to get the user’s attention when the speaker starts speaking again; 2) vibrate when a specific word is spoken (such as the user’s name); 3) show sound labels to identify sounds; and 4) teach Live Transcribe to properly caption difficult-to-understand words, such as names and slang.
+Four other useful options include the ability to 1) vibrate after speech resumes following a pause in order to get the user’s attention when the speaker starts speaking again; 2) vibrate when a specific word is spoken; 3) show sound labels to identify sounds; and 4) teach Live Transcribe to properly caption difficult-to-understand words, such as names and slang.

 iOS apps called, App MyEar and Live Caption (not to be mistaken with Google’s Live Caption service, discussed above), transcribe conversations on iPads and iPhones.
 Live Caption costs $2.99/month for unlimited use and App MyEar has a one-time cost of $9.99.
 Live Caption uses Google’s speech-to-text engine to transcribe conversations.
 These apps do not have certain advanced features, such as the ability to teach the app to properly caption difficult-to-understand words or the option to include sound labels to identify sounds.

-The Recorder, however, has three advantages over Live Transcribe: first, it captions audio on the device itself.
+The recorder, however, has three advantages over Live Transcribe: first, it captions audio on the device itself.
 No internet connection is required.
 As a result, unlike Live Transcribe, it can be used to transcribe audio in locations where there is no internet connection, or the connection is week.
 Second, transcripts can be saved indefinitely and can be shared easily with others.
-Third, it includes a word search function to search the transcript for specific words.
+Third, transcripts can be searched for specific words.

-Most importantly, the app transcribes audio with impressive accuracy.
+Most importantly, the app transcribes audio with great accuracy.
 Watch it in action.